Mobile Alder Vets team on call

 Most emergencies are best treated at the surgery equipped with facilities and extra staff.
 In the event of an emergency, we recommend you call the surgery on 01483 536 036 and we will help and advise you accordingly.

-Please be aware the mobile visit fee only applies to appointments booked giving at least 24 hours notice.
-If you require an appointment the same day this will be classed as an emergency visit and will therfore incur an emergency visit fee.
+Please be aware the mobile visit fee only applies to appointments booked giving at least 24 hours notice and within one of our mobile vet times.
+If you require an appointment the same day this will be classed as an emergency visit and will therefore incur an emergency visit fee.